Assassination of Martin Luther King Jr.: Escape and capture

-Escape

-Ray and seven other convicts escaped from Brushy Mountain State Penitentiary in Petros, Tennessee on June 10, 1977.
-They were recaptured on June 13 and returned to prison.
+Ray and seven other convicts escaped from Brushy Mountain State Penitentiary in Petros, Tennessee, on June 10, 1977.
+All eight escapees were recaptured on June 13 and returned to prison.
 A year was added to Ray's sentence.
+Another escape attempt was performed by Ray on November 9, 1979, but the plan was foiled when a guard spotted him crawling along the base of the prison wall, covered by a camouflage patterned blanket.

 Ray worked for the remainder of his life unsuccessfully attempting to withdraw his guilty plea and secure a full trial.
 In 1997, King's son Dexter met with Ray; he publicly supported Ray's efforts to obtain a retrial.
 William Francis Pepper remained Ray's attorney until Ray's death.
 He carried on the effort to gain a trial on behalf of the King family, who do not believe Ray was responsible, claiming that there was a conspiracy by elements of the government against King.

-Death

-Ray died in prison on April 23, 1998, at the age of 70 from kidney and liver failure caused by hepatitis C (probably contracted as a result of a blood transfusion given after a stabbing while at Brushy Mountain State Penitentiary).
+Ray died in prison on April 23, 1998, at the age of 70 from liver failure caused by hepatitis C after being hospitalized more than 15 times, and falling into a coma on three occasions.
+It was not conclusively determined how Ray contracted the viral infection, but some sources state that he was stabbed while in prison.